Bratanis/univie_dse/README.md

 # Is this repository the **Team** or the **Private** respository?

 This repository is the **Private** repository.
 Use it to work on and upload, for example, your programming task results.
-Only you are able to access this respository.
+Only you can access this repository.

 # What folders are given and what are they for?